startupengine/startupengine/README.md

 ## Strategic Benefits
 * SitePress is **designed specifically for the needs of a startup** (unlike Wordpress, Ghost, and other open-source CMS offerings.)

 * Stop wasting time and effort making your own CMS or modifying another one to suit your needs.
-SitePress lets you take advantage of others' hard work by leveraging the latest technologies, best practices, and best-in-class 3rd party services.

-* Content Management, Marketing Automation, and Analytics all work out-of-the-box, freeing you to **focus on running your business or developing your business/product**.
+SitePress lets you take advantage of others' hard work by leveraging the latest technologies, best practices, and best-in-class 3rd party services, freeing you to **focus on running your business or developing your business/product**.
 No plugins to install.
 Just enter your account information and you're good to go.

-* Create a beautiful website easily.
+* Allows anyone to **create a beautiful, feature-rich website easily**.
 No custom-coding required, but since it's completely Open-Source, you can modify or distribute it however you want.

-* No vendor lock-in like you might have with services like Instapage, LeadPages, Wix, etc.
+* **No vendor lock-in** like you might have with services like Instapage, LeadPages, Wix, etc.

 * **Automatic updates** via Github & Heroku.
 No need to pay for server automation services like Jekins, DeployBot, CodeShip, etc.